MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## Test the bot

 Run the sample locally on your machine.
-If you have not done so already, install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md#download).
-For further instructions, refer to the sample's readme ([C#](https://aka.ms/cs-qna), [JavaScript](https://aka.ms/js-qna-sample), [Python](https://aka.ms/bot-qna-python-sample-code)).
+If you haven't done so already, install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md#download).
+For further instructions, refer to the sample's README ([C#](https://aka.ms/cs-qna), [JavaScript](https://aka.ms/js-qna-sample), [Python](https://aka.ms/bot-qna-python-sample-code)).

 Start the Emulator, connect to your bot, and send a message as shown below.